bwelte1/700/README.md

 The ```SimulationData``` branch contains models and datasets used in one of the project reports.
 These models serve as useful references for comparing your results and conducting further analysis.

 ## Model Performance
 Our model demonstrates strong alignment with results from prior studies, which were used to guide the selection of several default parameters.
-By tuning mission-specific parameters and RL configurations, the model can generate near-optimal trajectories for Earth-to-Mars transfers.
+By tuning mission-specific parameters and RL configurations, the model can generate near-optimal trajectories for Earth-to-Mars transfers with the limitation that the trajectory must have a low number of impulses.
 The current framework is capable of designing high-efficiency trajectories for space missions while automatically satisfying complex constraints.